You are invited to explore

 Receive Jesus as your Savior from this day forward...forever.
 That is, accept God's great love for you and what He did to provide a solution for your sin problem.

 If you just now have placed your faith in Jesus and have received Him as your Lord and Savior, please let us know.
 We want to rejoice in what God has done in your life and help you begin your new spiritual life well.
-If you have questions or would like to talk to a Pastor, please visit our contact page and send us a message.
+If you have questions or would like to talk to a Pastor, please visit our contact page and send us an email or scroll to the bottom of the page to send us a message.